nick-ducker/HTML-CSS-portfolio/README.md

 This site contains a stripped back about me page with links to a resume and a skills graph.
 A projects page that showcases and links some of my github repos.
 A blog page that contains five standalone blogs and a contact page with twitter, github, linked in and email links.

+The target audience for this website is any potential employer or any other coders looking to collaborate.

 ## Functionality / Features
   * **Stripped back page design:**